kycdao/kycdao.github.io/buidl.md

 Here you'll find documentation for integrating kycDAO into your site and Dapp.

 ---
+Supported wallet list [send to discord]
+---
+CHECK VALIDITY ALL THE TIME - it is a dynamic information that has to be validated. use your RPC
+---

 ### SDKs
 Use one of our SDK to integrate our kycDAO and it's verification services. [links]